johnnymetz/johnny-metz-blog/content/posts/latest-record-per-group.md

 ---
 title: '5 Ways to Get the Latest Record Per Group in Django'
-date: 2024-11-11T12:00:00-07:00
+date: 2024-11-14T12:00:00-07:00
 tags:
   - Python
   - Django
 ShowToc: true
+cover:
+  image: 'covers/books-stacked.png'
 ---

 In a Django application, querying the latest record for each group is a common requirement.
 This can be tricky, especially when dealing with large datasets.
-In this blog post, we'll explore five different solutions to retrieve the latest task per user given the following `Task` model:
+In this blog post, we'll explore five different solutions to retrieve the latest task per user (ranked from worse to best in terms of performance and readability) given the following `Task` model:

 ```python
 class Task(models.Model):